-Research informs healthy body image for girlsJanuary 8th, 2013 in Psychology & Psychiatry /
+Research informs healthy body image for girlsJanuary 8, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—If you want your daughter to feel better about her body, a Murdoch University researcher says to shift the focus from appearance to function.

 Dr Bree Abbott of Murdoch's School of Psychology and Exercise Science said findings from her four-year ARC-funded project have dispelled a number of popular misconceptions.

 "Society constantly tells us teenage girls worry about their appearances and boys worry about how their bodies function, but I discovered that wasn't the case at all," Dr Abbott said.